SixLabors/docs/articles/ImageSharp/Processing.md

 Processing operations are implemented using one of two available method calls.
 [`Mutate`](xref:SixLabors.ImageSharp.Processing.ProcessingExtensions.Mutate*?displayProperty=name) and [`Clone`](xref:SixLabors.ImageSharp.Processing.ProcessingExtensions.Clone*?displayProperty=name)

-The difference being that the former applies the given processing operations to the current image whereas the latter applies the operations to a depp copy of the original image.
+The difference being that the former applies the given processing operations to the current image whereas the latter applies the operations to a deep copy of the original image.

 For example: